Toledo vs. UMass NCAA Football Odds, Plays and Insights | October 2, 2021

 UMass Stats and Trends

-- UMass has two wins against the spread in four games this season.
+- UMass has two wins against the spread in four games this year.

-- This season, the Minutemen have just one ATS win in three games as an underdog of 26 points or more.
+- This season, the Minutemen have just one against the spread win in three games as an underdog of 27 points or more.

-- UMass' games this season have hit the over on three of four set point totals (75%).

 - UMass is 2-0 against the spread and 0-2 overall when the team scores more than 19 points.

-- This season the Minutemen have six turnovers, one fewer than the Rockets have takeaways (7).
+- This year the Minutemen have six turnovers, one fewer than the Rockets have takeaways (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.